lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

   }
   val result = sum.toFloat / count

-Note that you cannot ``un-fuse'' this loop equivalent because the iterator is stateful and you can iterate through it only once.
+Note that you cannot "un-fuse" this loop equivalent because the iterator is stateful and you can iterate through it only once.
 On the other hand, if ``incoming`` were a collection (always finite) instead of an iterator (potentially unbounded), you could use ``map`` and ``sum``, a specialized fold, for a more terse equivalent::

   val sum = incoming.map(s => s.length).sum